Art Farmer: Personality and family life

 Farmer first married in the mid-1950s, to a woman from South America.
 They divorced after about a year, but the marriage produced one son, Arthur Jr, who died in 1994.
 Farmer's second wife was a distant cousin; this marriage also ended in divorce.
-He married again, to a Viennese banker named Mechtilde Lawgger, and their son, Georg, was born in the early 1970s.
+He married again, to a Viennese banker named Mechtilde Lawugger, and their son, Georg, was born in the early 1970s.
 They lived together in a house that they had built in Vienna, and Farmer reported contentment with his lifestyle; notably, in contrast with his homeland, he did not experience racism in Europe.
 Farmer described himself in 1985 as "an introvert, and kind of reclusive"; a soundproof room in his Austrian house allowed him to practice alone for the four or five hours a day that he desired.
 His personality was often described by others as mirroring his playing: Leonard Feather, for instance, observed in 1990 that Farmer was "mellow, relaxed and [...] gentle".

 Farmer was affected by the sudden death of his twin brother in 1963: more than 20 years later, he said that he still dreamed of his sibling, and admitted that, "It seems there's a part of him I haven't fully gotten over".
 Farmer's third wife died from cancer in 1992; speaking three years later, he remarked that "I guess I never will really recover from that because we had been together for over 20 years when she died".
 After his own death, he was described as being survived by his companion and manager, Lynne Mueller, and son.